Montgomery County PA Child Relocations Lawyer

 What Happens if I Want to Relocate with My Children after a Divorce in Pennsylvania?

-Any parent who wishes to relocate must contact the court for permission.
+Any parent who wishes to relocate (within the U.S. or relocating outside the U.S.) must contact the court for permission.
 If children are involved, the parent has to argue to the court that:

 - The move is in the best interests of the children, and